Classe Operaia

-Classe Operaia (Italian: Working Class) was a Marxist monthly magazine which was published in Italy for three years between 1964 and 1967.
+Classe Operaia (Italian for "Working Class") was a Marxist monthly magazine which was published in Italy for three years between 1964 and 1967.
 Its subtitle was "political monthly of the workers in struggle."

 History and profile

 Classe Operaia was founded by a group of Marxist intellectuals who left another Marxist magazine entitled Quaderni Rossi.
+They planned to be involved in more direct political activity through Classe Operaia.
 The first issue of Classe Operaia came out in January 1964.
 Asor Rosa and Mario Tronti co-edited the magazine from its start in 1964 to 1966.
-One of the contributors was philosopher Antonio Negri.
+One of the main contributors was philosopher Antonio Negri.